 We also saw above the prestigious place merchants enjoyed, and the high value that was placed on their work.

-It had originally been two separate cities, Tlatelolco and Tenochtitlán; however, as one of their first acts of expansionism, the people of Tenochtitlán had conquered those of Tlatelolco.
-The separate identity of the latter was thereafter maintained for administrative purposes, but for all practical purposes the two cities merged into one.
+It had originally been two separate cities, Tlatelolco and Tenochtitlán; however, the people of Tlatelolco had grown resentful of the growing dominance of Tenochtitlán, and in 1473 they rebelled.
+This insurrection was quickly put down and Tlatelolco was absorbed into the Aztec capital.
+The separate identity of the latter was maintained for administrative purposes, but for all other purposes the two cities were merged into one.

-Tenochtitlán gradually spread into the surrounding lake by a process of chinampa construction.
+Tenochtitlán gradually spread into the surrounding lake by the process of chinampa construction, described in the section on agriculture.

-As the city continued to expand, Tenochtitlán was divided into four large wards, and each of these was subdivided into 12 to 15 calpulli.
+As the city expanded, it was divided into four large wards, and each of these was subdivided into 12 to 15 calpulli.

 Feeding all these people was a major economic activity.
 The great market of Tlatelolco was claimed by the Spaniards to have had 60,000 buyers and sellers on the main market day.
-There was also an enormous number of canoes ferrying food produce and other goods to the market.
-Such was the demand for food that many local farmers were turning their holdings into market gardens.
+There was always an enormous number of canoes ferrying food produce and other goods to the market.
+Such was the demand for food that many local farmers had turned their holdings into market gardens.

 Other large temples were to be found in each of the four great wards of Tenochtitlán; and each calpulli also had its own small temple.
 The total number must have run into the hundreds.